-The TOE is the software running on the NetEngine AR6700&AR8000 series routers.
-These routers consist of both hardware (non-TOE) and software.
-The software running on the routers is denominated Yunshan software developed by Huawei.
-It is composed of two different software packages: The deployment of one or the other software depends on the hardware server on which the software is going to be hosted.
-The TSF of the two software is identical, so they are considered the same TOE.
-Both software are identified with the same version, regardless of the hardware on which they are deployed.
-They both have their own binary because the hardware where they are deployed needs different drivers to adapt to the different physical interface board and power modules.
-Yunshan software provides extensive security features, including different interfaces with according access levels for administrators, enforcing authentications prior to establishment of administrative sessions, auditing of security-relevant management activities.
-The TOE software consists of TSF and non-TSF parts.
+The TOE is the software running on the Eudemon9000E & Eudemon1000E & USG12000 & USG6000F & AntiDDoS1000 & AntiDDoS12000 series firewalls.
+Other series firewalls are similar.
+These firewalls consist of both hardware (non-TOE) and software.
+The software running on the firewalls is denominated Versatile Routing Platform (VRP) developed by Huawei.
+VRP provides extensive security features, including different interfaces with according access levels for administrators, enforcing authentications prior to establishment of administrative sessions, auditing of security-relevant management activities.
 These are listed in detail in section 1.4.1.